VirtualRaven/mathlibra/readme.md

 For vim users all directories include config files for youcomplete me to enable autocompletion.
 To just install youcompleteme and when opening an file in the repo accept when it asks if you want to load the config files.

 ### Running Tests ###

+Mathlibra has three main testing tools.
+The first tester is python expression generator.
+Secondly it uses predefined tests defined in `tests/main.txt` which is parsed using mathlibra by the mathlibra_CXX_client executable.
+Finaly a interactive console application is provided.
+To run all available automatic tests execute `./gradlew test`.

-The project includes an random tester which generates test cases.
-The tester works by generating random expressions and passing them to mathlibra through the C api.
+The project includes an random test case generator.
+The tester works by generating random expressions and passing them to mathlibra through the python api.
 The result is then compared to the calculated expected result, if they differ or a exception is thrown, the test fails.
 To run the tester write `./gradlew runPyTest` If the tester fails it will generate an report `py_test/test_report.txt` in the build folder.
 Be aware the this tester does only test an very limted part of mathlibra at the moment,for example the generator does not produce any assigment or matrix expression.
 So while it can detect some errors it does not guarentee that mathlibra works.

-The project contains a tester executable named core_tester which when run provides an interactive sessions for inputting expressions to be evaluated.
-Writing menu instead of an expression will bring up an menu which can run tests, provide help and lets you inspect the status of the interpreter at any time.
+The interactive testing enviroment is provided by an executable named core_tester (run by executing `./run.sh`).
+Writing menu instead of an expression will bring up the menu.From which it is possible to run tests, get help and  inspect the status of the interpreter at any time.
 If you use the the debug version of core_tester it will also preform memory tests on exit.
-To trigger these, start core_tester, run your expression and the selec menu and item 7 exit which will present memory statistics before exiting.
+To trigger these, start core_tester, run your expression and after enter `menu 7`in the prompt which will present memory statistics before exiting the tester.

 ### Contribution guidelines ###